thamaji/yak-mcp/README.md

 <p align="center">An MCP that turns coding agents into "yak (chatty)" companions.</p>

+<p align="center">This is a typical voice-notifying MCP, but it also works with coding agents running inside a devcontainer.</p>

 ## Installation

 Download the installer for your platform (Windows, Linux) from the [Release Page](https://github.com/thamaji/yak-mcp/releases).